Impact of Kentucky Automotive Industry Tops $14 Billion

 “These forums are an opportunity for industry members, local and state leaders and our educators to be part of the conversation about the future of the automotive industry in Kentucky,” Tatman said.
 “We hope these conversations will help pave a path to continued prosperity for our state and the automotive industry.”

-Gov. Beshear also announced that the state will host its first-annual automotive conference in September.
+They also announced that they will be getting conference audio visual hire to host its first-annual automotive conference in September.
 The event will be held in Louisville and feature international experts and leaders from the automotive industry.
 More details about the conferences will be announced in coming weeks.

 “Kentucky is recognized around the world as a hot spot for automotive manufacturing,” Beshear said.
 “This international conference will allow Kentucky to bring together industry leaders from across our state and around the world to see what’s creating a spark for growth in the Commonwealth.”